 There are no directed fisheries for sharks in the GOA, but some incidental catch of sharks results from directed fisheries for other commercial species.
 Sharks are currently managed in aggregate as part of the "Other Species" complex in the GOA Fishery Management Plan (FMP) (Gaichas et al. 1999, 2003).
 The Other Species complex includes sculpins, sharks, squid, and octopus.
 Skates were separated from the GOA Other Species complex in 2003 (Gaichas et al. 2003).
 Other Species are considered ecologically important and may have future economic potential.
-An aggregate Total Allowable Catch (TAC) for Other Species is set for the GOA.
-The TAC for the

-GOA Other Species complex is set at less than or equal to 5% of the sum of the TAC's of managed GOA species (Table 2).
-Acceptable Biological Catch (ABC) and Overfishing Limits (OFL) are based upon Tier 5 and Tier 6 criteria for species groups within the Other Species complex.
-Total allowable catch for the Other Species complex is constrained by the GOA Optimum Yield (OY) cap of 2 million metric tons.
-Sharks catches have only been identified to the species level since 1997 and have made up from 11% to 64% of Other Species catch from 1997-2008 (Table 3).
+The total allowable catch (TAC) for the GOA Other Species complex is currently set at 4,500 t (Table 2).
+Acceptable Biological Catch (ABC) and Overfishing Limits (OFL) are set Gulf wide as an aggregate of the Other Species complex.
+Sharks catches have only been identified to the species level since 1997 and have made up from 11% to 64% of Other Species catch from 1997-2009 (Table 3).